jmears63/batogram/README.md

 [here](https://github.com/jmears63/batogram/releases).
 You need the file named batogram.exe, listed under Assets.
 * Probably Windows Defender will warn you of the danger of downloading such files from unknown sources.
-Assess the risk and decide if you going ahead.
+Assess the risk and decide if you are going ahead.
 Assuming you are, proceed to the next step.
 * Copy the downloaded executable to your Windows desktop, so that you can find it when you want it.
 * Double click it on the desktop to run it.
 The first time you run it, it will take a little longer to start